ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 Assumptions and Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- We are not applying a differential death rate to those effectively covered vs not effectively covered
+#.
+We are not applying a differential death rate to those effectively covered vs not effectively covered
-- We are generalizing across the whole country.
+#.
+We are generalizing across the whole country.
 There is likely to be a lot of heterogeneity within the country.
-- We do not have the durations of untreated SAM and MAM for 0-6 age groups hence we are using the durations from 6-59 age groups.
+#.
+We do not have the durations of untreated SAM and MAM for 0-6 age groups hence we are using the durations from 6-59 age groups.
+#.
+We assume that MAM treatment coverage is equal to SAM treatment coverage.
+Given that SAM treatment is more intensive than MAM treatment, we may underestimate MAM treatment coverage as a result of this assumption.
+#.

 Validation and Verification Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~